buildit/org-design/Recruitment/Exercises/js_engineer.md

 ## Checklist

-Please ensure you have submitted the following...
+Please ensure you have submitted the following:

 1. Working forecast page **as per requirements**
 2. Clear instructions of where the solution is hosted
 3. A readme.md explaining